 Within two business days after the meeting, the applicant should work with DPD to ensure the meeting presentation and any meeting video recording are available on DPD's webpage.
 If a clear and fully audible video recording is not available, the developer should instead complete and provide a written meeting summary of the presentation, in English and the other dominate community language(s), with relevant graphics.
-In addition, the developer should complete and provide a separate summary of the Q&A portion of the meeting; as needed such summary should include any additional information, details and/or clarifications that may not have been available at the time of the meeting.
+In addition, the developer should include any additional information, details and/or clarifications that may not have been available at the time of the meeting.